hsingh23/derpoker/README.md

 detailed instructions on how to set this up, I'd be more than happy specify them.
 For right now I've really gotta get back to homework.

 ### Setup
-In order to run derpoker you need to create a file called `facebook.py` in the same directory as `autopoker.py`.
-You can easily do this by just copying `facebook-skel.py` to `facebook.py` and entering in your appropriate information.
+In order to run derpoker you need to create a file called `facebook.py` in the same directory as `autopokes.py`.
+You can easily do this by just copying `facebook-skel.py` to `facebook.py` and editing in your appropriate information.
 For more info on what the `SQL_CONNECT_STRING` can look like, go checkout [SQL Alchemy's documentation on how their engines work][sqlal].